lucyknada/detective-needle-llm/README.md

 a "deterministic"(1) way to needle test without AI judges, compatible with all oAI endpoints, including tabby and vllm.

-no dependencies, just copy `config.example.json` to `config.json`, edit the options and run `node index.js`, once done open up `index.html` or `legacy.html` in your webbrowser.
+no dependencies, just copy `config.example.json` to `config.json`, edit the options and run `node index.js`, once done open up `index.html` in your webbrowser.

 while the test is running, it'll keep writing its results, so you can refresh the html page to see the progress so far, a new test run will overwrite it currently.